adammccaw/MZI-Mesh-Optimization-Simulations/README.md

 "Imperfect Quantum Photonic Integrated Circuits With Quantum Dot Phase Shifters"
 Link: https://qspace.library.queensu.ca/items/471e4d9b-4484-46c5-a6f7-1c2d29cb5bb1

-It was also used for the results of the paper; "Reconfigurable quantum photonic circuits based on quantum dots" - https://arxiv.org/abs/2312.10521
+It was also used for the results of the paper; "Reconfigurable quantum photonic circuits based on quantum dots", published in Nanophotonics - (https://www.degruyter.com/document/doi/10.1515/nanoph-2024-0044/html)